 Domestic indoor pools for your home are the ultimate opulence.
 A quick swim before you go to work, or hard workout when you get home.
 Or just time with the kids and family, there is no denying the perfect indoor pool design will enhance your lifestyle.

-So what are the steps you need to take to design and build the ultimate in indoor pools.
+So, what are the steps you need to take to design and build the ultimate indoor pool?
 Well firstly, plan, plan and plan some more.
 You need to understand your budget firstly as indoor pools really don’t come cheap.
-Unless you are prepared to spend in excess of £200’000 the conversation should stop as not only are you building a huge extension, but installing a pool at the same time.
+Unless you are prepared to spend in excess of £200,000 the conversation should stop, as not only are you building a huge extension, but installing a pool at the same time.
 Find out more about how much an indoor pool costs here.